wouter-swierstra/SoftwareProject/04-slides.md

 * Check your changes regularly using `git diff` and `git status`

 * Use `git log` to review recent commits

+* Caveat: don't commit to the wrong branch!
+Use separate directories if necessary.

 --------------------------------------------------------------------------------